privaci/privaci.github.io/_posts/2018-03-14-ci_symposium_program.md

 ---
 layout: event
 header: no
-title: "(Draft) PrivaCI Symposium Program is out"
+title: "PrivaCI Symposium Program is out"
 teaser: "The aim is to bring people together to present, discuss and share ideas based on ongoing and completed projects drawing on CI as their underlying conception of privacy."
 categories:
     - accommodations